 For an even more strategic perspective, watch the video below that illustrates 19 Industries the Blockchain will disrupt:

+There’s so much on the internet about this revolution waiting to happen.
+The attention and excitement people are generating is truly a modern wonder.
 The blockchain will be as game-changing as the internet, it matters more than you think.
 Listen to both my chats (here and here) with my buddy Mohit Mamoria if you want to have a more nuanced understanding of blockchain and its applications.